ylidong/semi-CAM/README.md

 #data_ssCAM: the mixture expression profiles used for marker identifications
 #data_est: the mixture expression profiles used for proportion estimates
 #ncell: the number of cell types in the mixture
+#cluster_num: number of clusters used for marker identifications
 #mks_in: the available marker gene list for partial/all cell types

 #output estimated proportions#
 semiCAM.res$P